Nissan VQ engine: VQ30DETT

-The twin-turbo VQ30DETT is an engine used only in Nissan's race cars, primarily in the Super GT (formerly the JGTC).
-First used on the Skyline GT-R race cars during the 2002 season, this engine subsequently powered the Fairlady Z race cars.
+The twin-turbo VQ30DETT is an engine used only in Nissan's racing cars, primarily in the Super GT series (formerly the JGTC).
+First used on the Skyline GT-R JGTC race cars during the 2002 season, this engine subsequently powered the Fairlady Z race cars.
 Homologation rules allow them to use the VQ30DETT in lieu of the stock VQ35DE.
 Race output of this engine is estimated at around 480 PS.

 The VQ30DETT was replaced in 2007 by the VK45DE for use in the Super GT Fairlady Z's and later in the GT-R.

 It was utilized in the following vehicles: